 We always tried to inform about interesting events around London

-Across years real world meetings were hosted by different people in different venues, at the moment we host monthly vj meeting and showcase every month with exact date and location possibly to change.
-If You want to stay up to date, best way would be if You subscribe for our newsletter.
+Across the years real world meetings were hosted by different people in different venues.
+At the moment we host a monthly vj meet-up & showcase in different locations.
+If you want to stay up to date, the best way is to subscribe to our newsletter.

 Neon M3 (2008 – present)

 Silenteclipse (2010 – 2011)

 Pete Elasticeye (2014 – 2016)

 Roxy bar and Screen (2008)